 Recon Marines work for Marine ground commanders, moving ahead of other forces into any area where the commander needs “eyes on” but can’t otherwise get them.

 The popular miniseries “Generation Kill” followed a group of these Marines spearheading the invasion of Iraq and feeding information up the chain to Gen. James “Mad Dog” Mattis and other senior leaders.

 The Navy’s carrier groups provide an awesome platform for launching jets against American enemies, quickly conducting air strikes when the wars opened in Afghanistan, Iraq, and then Syria.
 This is done primarily by Navy Super Hornet air wings, though Marine Corps Harriers fly missions from carriers as well.

 8. F-22 fighter wings

-While the F-22 has not yet fought in the first wave of an invasion, it’s proven that it’s capable in Syria.
+The F-22 proved its capabilities in Syria.
 When it entered the fight about a month after airstrikes against ISIS began, it slipped past enemy air defenses to take out protected targets.
 It now escorts other jets past enemy air defenses, using its sensors to detect threats and targets.

 9. Naval ships

 While U.S. ships rarely get to mix it up with enemy navies these days, they still get to launch the opening blows in a fight by using long range cruise missiles, especially the Tomahawk Block IV.
 Navy destroyers, cruisers, and submarines have launched Tomahawks against Syria, Libya, Iraq, Sudan, Afghanistan, Kosovo … ( actually, just see the full list at the Naval History Blog).